vuex-orm/vuex-orm/README.md

 // }
 ```

 Cool right?
-To get t know more about Vuex ORM, please [see the documentation](https://revolver-app.gitbooks.io/vuex-orm)
+To get to know more about Vuex ORM, please [see the documentation](https://revolver-app.gitbooks.io/vuex-orm)

 ## Contribution